andresoume/assignment-customer-implementation-specialist/assignment.md

 ## Intro

 Hello there!
-First of all, congratulations - if you're asked to complete this assessment, it means we believe you're a promising candidate for the _Customer Implementation Skills_.
+First of all, congratulations - if you're asked to complete this assessment, it means we believe you're a promising candidate for the _Customer Implementation Specialist_ role at Source.
 However, the technical skills you'll need in your role are hard to judge by talking, so we would like to ask you to complete this small programming challenge.

 ## General instructions